wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 			- deletes the second line of myfile
 	- **awk** is great to filter text, the same age as *sed*.
 Example:
 		- `$ awk -F : '/wences/ { print $4 }' /etc/passwd`
-			- Shows the id of
+			- Shows the id of user wences
 - ---
 - #### Flashcards
 - Tell me the command in Bash for printing message and be respectful about special characters #flashcard